-À WARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.
+A WARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.
+A CAUTION:

-- Never depress the spindle lock button while the blade is under power or coasting.

-Parent out formula metal (containing into an attack) as recognitive of their constant are - Do not cut ferrous metal (containing iron or steel) or masonry or fiber cement product with this miter saw.
+- Never depress the spindle lock button while the blade is under power or coasting. - Do not cut ferrous metal (containing iron or steel) or masonry or fiber cement product with this miter saw.